sdegutis/90s.dev/site/public/blog/finally-releasing-90s-dev.md

 ::: section box note
 ### tl;dr

+What it is in relation to other gamedev apps:

 |             | Game dev |                     Meta gamedev                     |
 | ----------- | :------: | :--------------------------------------------------: |
 | Proprietary | [pico8]  |                      [picotron]                      |